renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

         otherwise earn their ire, you might get the *suspended* tag.

-          - When you are *suspended*, the members of the rep network treat you as an outsider—you dots with them don’t actually change, but you are treated as if you had 0 dots.
+          - When you are *suspended*, the members of the rep network treat you as an outsider — you dots with them don’t actually change, but you are treated as if you had 0 dots.
           - You obviously cannot use a rep network that you are suspended from, and the members of that network might even be actively hostile to you (depending on the group’s norms and rules, and on what you did to get suspended).
-          - You can work your way back into the organization’s good graces—you can remove the suspended tag—but it’s hard to do.
+          - You can work your way back into the organization’s good graces — you can remove the suspended tag — but it’s hard to do.
           - There are no hard-and-fast rules for removing the suspended status.
 The details of how you do it will depend on the organization and why you got suspended.